RomanSavran/developers-app/src/pages/md-pages/02-15-2019-data-models/index.md

 The decision to allow multiple domains and ranges was purely pragmatic.
 While the computational properties of systems with a single domain and range are easier to understand, in practice, this forces the creation of a lot of artifical classes, which are there purely to act as the domain/range of some properties.

-All classes and properties can be investigated in [Data Model structure documentation](https://platformoftrust.github.io/standards/).
+All classes and properties can be investigated in [Data Model structure documentation](https://standards.oftrust.net/v1/).

 ## Data model source code
 Data model source code is organized in following way:
-* Core ontology file is named `pot.jsonld` and is located under `ontologies` folder.
+* Core ontology file is named *pot.jsonld* and is located under *ontologies* folder.
 It contains all classes and properties used in ontology
-* Context files are located in `contexts` folder and contains one file per identity.
+* Context files are located in *contexts* folder and contains one file per identity.
 This file describes JSON document sctructure of specific identity.
-* Vocab files are located in `vocabularies` folder and describes properties metadata like labels on forms and requirements
+* Vocab files are located in *vocabularies* folder and describes properties metadata like labels on forms and requirements

 Core ontology should be understood as core terms vocabulary including all classes and properties.
 Context files define JSON document strcuture and are connected to ontology.
 Vocab files should be used to build UI and other application level represetations of data structure and also to understand some technical level properties of attributes.

-All JSON-LD source files are available under [GitHub Repository](https://github.com/PlatformOfTrust/standards).
+If you want to extend ontology, please read this [Ontology extension guide](/guides/data-models-extension)

 ## Links and additional information
-All classes and properties can be investigated in [Data Model structure documentation](https://platformoftrust.github.io/standards/).
+All classes and properties can be investigated in [Data Model structure documentation](https://standards.oftrust.net/v1/).

 All JSON-LD source files are available under [GitHub Repository](https://github.com/PlatformOfTrust/standards).

+If you want to add your classes or properties to ontology use [Ontology extension guide](/guides/data-models-extension)

 If you are application developer, it might be a good idea to read [Application Development Guide](/guides/build-apps) first.